 The humble palette knife can be as important a tool as a paintbrush, a canvas, an easel, or a paint palette, and can be a brilliantly expressive and powerful way to work with oil and acrylic paints and an integral and important part of the painting process.
 Let’s have a look at which one you should get!

-If you are in a hurry, here are my selections for the best palette knife and best palette knife set in 2022.
+If you are in a hurry, here are my selections for the best palette knife and best palette knife set on the market today.
 If you have more time, then keep on reading to explore!

 Best Individual Palette Knives